wilsonmar/wilsonmar.github.io/_posts/2022-02-21-distinguished-engineers.md

 Misunderstandings about role can lead to Distinguished Engineers feeling they should "mansplain" technical topics and give perfunctory "blessings" for technical achievements, which lead to disdain rather than respect.

 > My advice?
-Aspire to be a Distinguished Engineer not because you want a trophy as the "Top Dog", but because you desire to make a bigger impact in the lives of others.
-To reduce frustration, foster more security, and achieve greater properity for all.
+Aspire to be a Distinguished Engineer not because you want a trophy as the "Top Dog", but because you desire to make a bigger impact in the lives of others: to reduce frustration, foster more security, and achieve greater properity for all.

 ## What Distinguished Engineers Do